cg20231c/unity-graphics-bangan/README.md

 Area lights represent light sources with a physical size, such as rectangular or square light panels or emissive surface

 ## Emissive Materials
-Emissive Materials are used to make objects or surfaces within a scene appear as if they are generating their own light
+Emissive Materials are used to make objects or surfaces within a scene appear as if they are generating their own light.
+These materials emit light independently of any external light sources.
+When an object is assigned an emissive material, it gives the impression of glowing or radiating light, even in complete darkness or in the absence of othe light sources.

+## Light Probes
+Light Probes are used to capture and provide information about lighting in an environment, especially in areas that are not directly affected by real-time lights.
+Light Probes work by storing lighting data at various points in a scene, typically forming a grid or a network of points.
+These points act as representatives of the lighting conditions in the surrounding space.
+Light probes capture information about the color, intensity, and direction of light at their respective positions.